Looking to explore a few coast towns in Oregon? You’ve come to the right spot!

 Tucked into a secluded patch of woodland, Wright’s For Camping offers everything you would want from a typical camping experience and includes access to clean bathrooms and showers.

 Besides being a comfortable place to stay, it is a great way to enjoy the outdoors while saving money.

 4. Arch Cape

 Located just 10 minutes south of Cannon Beach, Arch Cape is one of the best hidden gem coast towns in Oregon.
-This cozy town has many natural attractions that are worth visiting while you are there.
+This cozy town has many natural attractions and beautiful places that are worth visiting while you are there.

 With Arcadia Beach at one end of town and Hug Point State Recreation Site at the other, this coastal community is perfect for beach-goers or hikers.